 No less than the global golf brand Callaway used an online poll to highlight their audience’s biggest frustrations with golf – with marketing messaging on their page explaining how their new golf clubs would solve them.

-Create your own online poll: four options with Riddle
+The easiest way to make an online poll: four options with Riddle

 The other good news is that your online poll doesn’t have to be boring.
 Using Riddle’s quiz maker, you can choose from four completely types of polls (including ranked polls, sliders, and more) to suit your content needs (and keep things fresh for your audience).